LightFiLimited/lf-documentation/docs/sensors/01_install.md

 The BASE is a long-range, occupancy level sensor that makes up the core of LightFi’s multi-sensor wireless IoT infrastructure.
-It acts as a gateway and can support 100s to 1000s of LightFi’s IoT sensors.
+It acts as a gateway and each BASE can support 100s of LightFi’s IoT sensors.
 The BASE Pro version includes BACnet/IP integration with all connected IoT sensors for building automation capabilities.
 This documentation describes how to install the BASE sensor and